-Trimming the sheet on takes the twist out of the leech and adds power and assists with pointing but be careful not to over trim because you will stall flow which in turn will slow you down.
+Trimming the sheet on takes the twist out of the leech and adds power and assists with pointing.
+Be careful not to over-trim because you will stall flow which in turn will slow you down.

 Creating a little leeward heel can help your performance in chop and create weather helm, which will help you keep the boat on the wind even as the chop tries to push the bow down. (not too much though as too much weather helm creates drag)

 On flat-bottomed boats, the heel can also soften the landing when pitching, and concentrate weight low to further reduce pitching and reduce windage.

 If you see a particularly nasty set of waves coming, foot off for extra power before you hit them.
 By sailing low and fast you’ll have extra power to sail over the big ones or steer through them.